yuri-yu87/reinforcing_learning/Design_Journal.md

 ## System Architecture Analysis

+My system is a general-purpose, modular platform that tightly integrates physical-layer communication (including channel modeling, beamforming, power allocation, throughput, and fairness) with high-level task objectives.
+The key contribution is a configurable, multi-objective reward design that is directly aligned with the true system goals—maximizing normalized throughput, ensuring fairness (via log-sum utility), and encouraging task completion—while avoiding over-regularization or reward hacking.
+The layered architecture (Environment, Signal/Channel, Agent, Config) supports multi-user scenarios, rich observations, and extensible action spaces (including scheduling and power control), enabling rigorous evaluation and reproducibility.
+This design bridges the gap between communication-theoretic optimization and reinforcement learning, providing a reusable research framework that advances both learning stability and real-world relevance.

 ### Layered Architecture Design

 Based on analysis of current training and testing scripts, the system adopts a five-layer architecture: